 Arrange the meatballs in a single layer on the rack and give them a light coating of non-stick cooking spray before putting them into the oven.
 This will make them brown up better.

-Bake for 15 to 22 minutes depending on the size you make them.
+Bake for 15 to 22 minutes depending on the size you make the meatballs.

-You can check if the meatballs are done with an instant-read thermometer or, just grab one off the rack and cut it open.
+You can check if the oven baked meatballs are done with an instant-read thermometer or, just grab one off the rack and cut it open.
 The meat should be cooked through and moist.
-The internal temperature should be around 155°F or 68°C.
+The internal temperature should be around 155ยฐF or 68ยฐC.

 For additional browning, you can place them under the broiler for a minute or two right at the end.